xdrpp/stc/cmd/goxdr/goxdr.1.md

 When unions use type bool as a discriminant, goxdr generates incorrect code unless it knows that the discriminant is of type bool.
-(This is because go provides no uniform syntax for converting both enums and bools to int32.)  goxdr tried to figure out when the union discriminant is of type bool by following typedefs in the file, but if you use a type alias for bool that is defined in a different file, then goxdr will assume that the new type is not bool.
+(This is because go provides no uniform syntax for converting both enums and bools to int32.)  goxdr tries to figure out when the union discriminant is of type bool by following typedefs in the file, but this might now work if you use type aliases defined in a different file or constants other than "TRUE" and "FALSE".

 IEEE 754 floating point allows for many different NaN (not a number) values.
 The marshaling code simply takes whatever binary value go has